I know a whole bunch of people, including a couple of toddlers, who would be far better in that role. Why is he still employed?

 If the comparison had been to a thief who blames the victim for leaving their door unlocked, it would have been rude but defensible.

-I think the only way he could have said a worse analogies is if he tried to add in comparisons to Nazi treatment of jews, in.
+I think the only way he could have made that analogy worse is if he tried to add in comparisons to Nazi treatment of jews, in.

 This isn’t THE worst analogy you could make, but it’s definitely up in the top ten.